Please find a copy of the River Camel Salmon and Sea Trout Protection Bylaw here

 It was noted that exceptional capital purchase items (the

 towards the FRA purchase of much of the Draynes sanctuary) had necessarily depleted the club’s capital reserve by some

-Following consultation with riparian owners the majority have agreed to forego the annual RPI increase we normally provide
+Following consultation with riparian owners the majority have agreed to forego the annual RPI increase we normally provide in the rents payable.

 The Club thanks them for their